AmmarAhmedl200961/the-archive/README.md

 - Lab sheets, lab code, datasets, and supporting files
 - Google Classroom exports and Google Drive materials
 - Any extra materials that helped me understand the content
+- ✨ My tips and tricks that helped me stay ahead of the competetion

 If I used it to study, revise, or practice, I tried to **put it in here**.